-- By 2030: An additional 142 MW to 705 MW - By 2045: Increasing to between 372 MW and 863 MW
+• By 2030: An additional 142 MW to 705 MW

+• By 2045: Increasing to between 372 MW and 863 MW

-It is worth noting that EPE's modeling consistently favored 4-hour battery energy storage resources, even as their Effective Load Carrying Capability ("ELCC") value declined.
+It is worth noting that EPE's modeling consistently favored 4-hour battery energy storage resources, even as their ELCC value declined.
 As EPE moves into the implementation phase of its IRP, it is possible that longer-duration energy storage solutions, such as 8-hour battery energy storage, could be selected.
 Opting for these longer-duration resources could, in turn, reduce the total nameplate capacity of storage required while providing equivalent or enhanced reliability.

-Demand-Side Alternatives: A Potential Path Forward
+Demand-Side Alternatives

-Continuing to rely solely on adding more solar and relatively short-duration energy storage could become increasingly cost-prohibitive.
+Continuing to rely solely on adding more renewable energy resources and relatively short-duration dispatchable energy storage could become increasingly cost-prohibitive.
 Much of our extensive public stakeholder engagement process therefore focused on the potential for demand-side solutions.
 These include strategies like demand response programs, the integration of distributed energy resources, and rate- solutions such as time-of-use rates.
+EPE evaluated the following demand-side alternative solutions allocated evenly between New Mexico and Texas: